-The Home Office has hitherto rejected Ms Namigadde's efforts to remain in the UK.'Not homosexual'
+The Home Office has hitherto rejected Ms Namigadde's efforts to remain in the UK.

 Matthew Coats, head of immigration at the UK Border Agency, said: "Ms Namigadde's case has been carefully considered by both the UK Border Agency and the courts on two separate occasions and she has been found not to have a right to remain here.

 "An immigration judge found on the evidence before him that Ms Namigadde was not homosexual.